-MITIGATION MONITORING AND REPORTING PROGRAM SUNSWEET RESIDENTIAL MIXED-USE DEVELOPMENT PROJECT (ZA 2016-0008 AND DA 2016-0009: DEPOT-SUNSWEET MH LLC) Impact(s) Mitigation Measures Timeframe and Responsibility for Implementation Method of Compliance Oversight of Implementation An "exclusion zone" where unauthorized equipment and personnel are not permitted shall be established (e.g., taped off) around the discovery area plus a reasonable buffer zone by the Contractor Foreman or authorized representative, or party who made the discovery and initiated these protocols, or if on-site at the time or discovery, by the Monitoring Archaeologist (typically 25-50ft for single burial or archaeological find).
+Impact(s) Mitigation Measures Timeframe and Responsibility for Implementation Method of Compliance Oversight of Implementation • An "exclusion zone" where unauthorized equipment and personnel are not permitted shall be established (e.g., taped off) around the discovery area plus a reasonable buffer zone by the Contractor Foreman or authorized representative, or party who made the discovery and initiated these protocols, or if on-site at the time or discovery, by the Monitoring Archaeologist (typically 25-50ft for single burial or archaeological find).
 The exclusion zone shall be secured (e.g., 24 hour surveillance) as directed by the City or County if considered prudent to avoid further disturbances.
-The Contractor Foreman or authorized representative, or party who made the discovery and initiated these protocols shall be responsible for immediately contacting by telephone the parties listed below to report the find and initiate the consultation process for treatment and disposition: The Contractor's Point(s) of Contact The Contractor's Point(s) of Contact The Coroner of the County of Santa Clara (if human remains found) The Armah Mutsun Tribal Band The Coroner has two working days to examine the remains after being notified of the discovery.
+The Contractor Foreman or authorized representative, or party who made the discovery and initiated these protocols shall be responsible for immediately contacting by telephone the parties listed below to report the find and initiate the consultation process for treatment and disposition: The City of Morgan Hill Community Development Director The Contractor's Point(s) of Contact The Coroner of the County of Santa Clara (if human remains found) The Native American Heritage Commission (NAHC) in Sacramento The Amah Mutsun Tribal Band The Coroner has two working days to examine the remains after being notified of the discovery.
 If the remains are Native American the Coroner has 24 hours to notify the NAHC.
 The NAHC is responsible for identifying and immediately notifying the Most Likely Descendant (MLD) from the Amah Mutsun Tribal

-MITIGATION MONITORING AND REPORTING PROGRAM SUNSWEET RESIDENTIAL MIXED-USE DEVELOPMENT PROJECT (ZA 2016-0008 AND DA 2016-0009: DEPOT-SUNSWEET MH LLC) Impact(s) Mitigation Measures Timeframe and Responsibility for Implementation Method of Compliance Oversight of Implementation Band.
-(Note: NAHC policy holds that the Native American Monitor will not be designated the MLD.) • Within 24 hours of their notification by the NAHC, the MLD will be granted permission to inspect the discovery site if they so choose. • Within 24 hours of their notification by the NAHC, the MLD may recommend to the City's community development director the recommended means for treating or disposing, with appropriate dignity, the human remains and any associated grave goods.
-The recommendation may include the scientific removal and non- destructive or destructive analysis of human remains and items associated with Native American burials.
-Only those osteological analyses or DNA analyses recommended by the Amah Mutsun Tribal Band may be considered and carried out. • If the MLD recommendation is rejected by the City of Morgan Hill the parties will attempt to mediate the disagreement with the NAHC.
+MITIGATION MONITORING AND REPORTIN SUNSWEET RESIDENTIAL MIXED-USE DEVELOI (ZA 2016-0008 AND DA 2016-0009: DEPOT-SUNS PMENT PROJECT Impact(s) Mitigation Measures Timeframe and Responsibility for Implementation Method of Compliance Oversight of Implementation Band.
+(Note: NAHC policy holds that the Native American Monitor will not be designated the MLD.)
+Within 24 hours of their notification by the NAHC, the MLD will be granted permission to inspect the discovery site if they so choose.
+Within 24 hours of their notification by the NAHC, the MLD may recommend to the City's community development director the recommended means for treating or disposing, with appropriate dignity, the human remains and any associated grave goods.
+The recommendation may include the scientific removal and non-destructive or destructive analysis of human remains and items associated with Native American burials.
+Only those osteological analyses or DNA analyses recommended by the Amah Mutsun Tribal Band may be considered and carried out.
+If the MLD recommendation is rejected by the City of Morgan Hill the parties will attempt to mediate the disagreement with the NAHC.
 If mediation fails then the remains and all associated grave offerings shall be reburied with appropriate dignity on the property in a location not subject to further subsurface disturbance.
-GEOLOGY AND SOILS 1 In accordance with SM GEO-1: To avoid or minimize potential damage from seismic shaking, To be implemented Director of the the City of Morgan the proposed residential mixed-use development shall be built using standard by the applicant and required as part of City's Community Hill standards, the engineering and seismic safety design techniques.
-Prior to issuance of contractors prior to the development Development project shall development permits, building design and construction at the site shall be the issuance of a permit.
-All Agency implement the completed in conformance with the recommendations of a design-level grading permit. measures will be following measures geotechnical investigation, which will be included in a report to the City.
-The printed on all to reduce and/or structural designs for the proposed development will account for repeatable construction avoid soil hazards. horizontal ground accelerations.
-The report shall be reviewed and approved by documents,
+GEOLOGY AND SOILS In accordance with the City of Morgan Hill standards, the project shall implement the following measures to reduce and/or SM GEO-1: To avoid or minimize potential damage from seismic shaking, the proposed residential mixed-use development shall be built using standard engineering and seismic safety design techniques.
+Prior to issuance of development permits, building design and construction at the site shall be completed in conformance with the recommendations of a design-level geotechnical investigation, which will be included in a report to the City.
+The structural designs for the proposed development will account for repeatable horizontal ground accelerations.
+The report shall be reviewed and approved by To be implemented by the applicant and contractors prior to the issuance of a grading permit.
+All measures will be required as part of the development permit.
+All measures will be printed on all construction Director of the City's Community Development Agency